madrilene/lenesaile.com/src/content/pages/en/index.md

 layout: home
 hero:
   title: I make highly optimized custom websites.
   intro: I have been working as a web developer for over 15 years.
 As a freelancer and together with digital agencies I have designed and developed countless personalized websites for global brands, small and medium-sized enterprises, freelancers, individuals, associations and foundations.
 I value code organization and simplicity, performance and accessibility.
-I use almost exclusively technologies of the web platform.
+I work with technologies of the web platform.
   image: './src/assets/images/lene/lene2023.jpg'
   alt: 'Lene sitting in front of her desk, smiling'
   hi: 'Hi, this is me.'
 projects:
-  title: Have a look at some of the projects I built!
+  title: Have a look at some of my projects!
-  teaser: 'I love creating personalized web experiences that are fast, secure, accessible, environmentally friendly and privacy compliant. '
+  teaser: 'I build websites that are fast, secure, accessible, environmentally friendly and privacy compliant. '
   goal: '/en/projects/'
   button: 'Projects'
 about: